20k/20k.github.io/_posts/2024-05-05-forward-backward-differentiation.markdown

 [code](https://godbolt.org/z/99cvxqWqT)

 Phew.
+The idea here is that each node in your AST contains a type (either a literal value, or a placeholder), and a series of arguments which themselves can be of any type.
+Its key to note that the external type `T` of a `value<T>` here is *only* used for type safety and to prevent implicit conversions, and nothing else.
+When replaying a statement, the stored `std::variant<double, float, int>` is transformed by the `type_factory` function to a `std::variant<dual<double>, dual<float>, dual<int>>`, and handle_value is used to determine how values contained within value_base are promoted to your wrapping type (here, dual)

+There are some tweaks that could be made here (handle_value taking a value_base instead of a T is a bit suspect), but the basic structure should be decent to hang improvements off of!

-This avoids a lot of the mistakes I made when first writing a type of this kind, namely that your expression tree can contain multiple types in it.
-Its important to appreciate here that with some more work, what we've actually created is a simple functional programming language within C++, which can be used to do some very interesting things
+This avoids a lot of the mistakes I made when first writing a type of this kind, namely that your expression tree can contain multiple types in it, and that the type `T` is ignored.
+Its important to appreciate here that with some more work, what we've actually created is a simple functional programming language within C++, which can be used to do some very interesting things.
+Combining this with dual numbers will be extremely foundational for future articles, when I trick everyone into learning general relativity

 ### If we could overload the ternary operator, this would be a lot better